 Another potentially costly mistake is defaulting to last year’s plan.
 It may not have the coverage you need for this year.

 To make sure this doesn’t happen to you, take a look at your current plan details.
 These details include your network, premiums, deductible, co-insurance and out-of-pocket maximum.
 Here’s a quick refresher:

-Network: The group of physicians your insurance carrier is contracted with; you typically pay less to visit these providers.
+Network: The group of doctors your insurance carrier is contracted with; you usually pay less to see these providers.

 Premium: The monthly payment for your health plan membership.
 If you qualify for a subsidy, some premium costs may be offset.